dmis-lab/demographic-prediction/README.md

 python main.py --model_type ETNA --task_type partial10
 ```

-If you want to test your model on validation set for searching hyper-parameters, use '--do-validation' argument.
+If you want to test our model on validation set for searching your own hyper-parameters, use '--do-validation' argument.